erdomke/windows/README.md

 windows
 =======

- jQuery plugin for full-screen scrolling windows
+a handy, loosely-coupled jQuery plugin for scrolling windows